He Comes as One Unknown: the story of Samuel Ford

 Sadly, his grandfather was no longer alive having died not two months back so that avenue of investigation was closed.
 James had considered asking his mother but she may not have known the full story anyway.
 Women, James having already formed the opinion, seldom knew all that transpired between men, and even if she did know she probably wouldn’t tell him anyway.
 But there was someone, nearing his eighties now and living on a pension, who may well know the story and it was to this particular tenement he found himself making.

 Thomas Hunter lived on Stuart Street, just along from where the Ford family lived.
 Thomas had served on the revenue cutter for most of his life and surely knew something of his father’s life.
-But, unlike his outgoing grandfather, Robert Wright, ole man Hunter kept to himself mainly but was always ready with a quick smile.
+But, unlike his outgoing grandfather, Robert Wright, ‘ole man Hunter’ kept to himself mainly but was always ready with a quick smile.
 He rarely spoke of his days on the Royal George yet would join in the throng of crew and labourers in the Royal George Inn on Saturday nights.
-It was not that he was unfriendly, just that he was different to his grandfather against whom James measured everyone else.
-Yet the ole man’s silence seemed to add a dimension that spoke of trust, that he knew things of which he would not speak, and it was this aspect that drew James towards the old mans front door
+It was not that he was unfriendly, just that he was different from his grandfather against whom James measured everyone else.
+Yet the old man’s silence seemed to add a dimension that spoke of trust, that he knew things of which he would not speak, and it was this aspect that drew James towards the old man’s front door

-As he rapped on the door, shut tight against the winter winds, a thousand thoughts raced through James’ mind.
+As he rapped on the door, shut tight against the winds of winter, a thousand thoughts raced through James’ mind.
 What could the old man know and would he be likely to tell of that knowledge?
-What if he wont tell anyway?
+What if he won’t tell anyway?
 It was not that James was particular afraid, just, wondering.
 Millport was a close-knit community where none unnecessarily spoke ill of another.
 It was with these thoughts darting about in his head when he was aware of the door had opened.

 It was the old man who broke the brief silence.